The Teatre-Museu Dalí houses a fabulous collection of the works of Salvador Dalí and is also the site of his burial

 The journey up from Girona was mercifully short as we were still extremely exhausted from our travels.
 Reaching Figueres late morning meant we beat the rush for visiting the Teatre-Museu Dalí, which houses a fabulous collection of his works and is also the site of his burial.
 Interestingly at the time of our visit, there was a controversy going in respect to the claim of a tarot card reader that Dalí was indeed her father.
 A Spanish court had just ordered his body to be exhumed for a quick bit of DNA testing.
 The exhumation took place in July and when they raised the silk handkerchief covering his face they found his magnificent moustache was still in place in its iconic “10 to 10” position – much to the delight of the guy who had embalmed him!

-The entrance to the museum itself is bizarre with an odd mixture of Roman and medieval symbology, and above the door to the museum is a statue of someone in a diver suits surround with some ladies carrying large baguettes over their heads.
+The entrance to the museum itself is bizarre with an odd mixture of Roman and medieval symbology, and above the door to the museum is a statue of someone in diver suits surround by some ladies carrying large baguettes over their heads.